nais/doc/docs/observability/metrics.md

 For metric names we use the internet-standard [Prometheus naming conventions](https://prometheus.io/docs/practices/naming/):

+* Metric names should have a (single-word) application prefix relevant to the domain the metric belongs to.
+* Metric names should be nouns in **snake_case**; do not use verbs.
+* Metric names should have units to make interpreting your metrics queries straightforward.
+* Metric names should represent the same logical thing-being-measured across different labels (e.g. the number of HTTP requests, not the number of GET requests, the number of POST requests, etc.)

+## Label naming

+Use labels to differentiate the characteristics of the thing that is being measured:

+* `api_http_requests_total` - differentiate request types by adding an `operation` label: `operation="create|update|delete"`
+* `api_request_duration_seconds` - differentiate request stages by adding a `stage` label: `stage="extract|transform|load"`

+Do not put the label names in the metric name, as this introduces redundancy and will cause confusion if the respective labels are aggregated away.

+!!! warning
+    CAUTION: Remember that every unique combination of key-value label pairs represents a new time series, which can dramatically increase the amount of data stored.
+Do not use labels to store dimensions with high cardinality (many different label values), such as user IDs, email addresses, or other unbounded sets of values.

 ## Metric types

 You can introduce the metric types with the classic example of counting an ongoing process: